Medians of populations of persistence diagrams: Geometry of the space of Persistence Diagrams

-The coordinates in the space of persistence diagrams have particular meanings; one is the birth time and one is the death time.
+We feel that the choice of setting $q=p$ is cleaner in theory and in practice.
+The coordinates of the points within a persistence diagram have particular meanings; one is the birth time and one is the death time.
 They are often infinitesimally independent (even though not globally so).
-For example, if we have generated our persistence diagram from a point cloud then each persistence class has its birth and death time (infinitesimally) determined by the location of two pairs of points which are often distinct.
+For example, if we have generated our persistence diagram from the distance function to a point cloud then each persistence class has its birth and death time (infinitesimally) determined by the location of two pairs of points which are often distinct.
 Whenever these pairs are distinct, moving any of these four points will change either the birth or the death but not both.
-The distinctness of the treatment of birth and death times as separate qualities may seem more philosophically pleasing to the reader when in the setting of barcodes.
+The distinctness of the treatment of birth and death times as separate qualities may seem more philosophically pleasing to the reader in the setting of barcodes.

-Observe that $(\D, d_p)$ is disconnected for all $p$ with a connected component for each number of points lying on the line $\{(i, \infty) : i \in \R\}$.
-Other observations are that, for the same pair of diagrams, for different values of $p$ different bijections may be optimal.

-Optimal bijections are not necessarily unique.
-Non-uniqueness can involve only points off the diagonal or may involve the diagonal.